 How To Make Your Sensory Bottle Filled With Spring Delights

-- To decorate the top simple wrap the blue tape around the lid and first centimeters or two of the bottle to make the sky.
+To decorate the top simple wrap the blue tape around the lid and first centimetres or two of the bottle to make the sky.

 Very young children will enjoy the completed bottle and older children can help make it with you too.
 Natural treasures from the outside world around us like, flowers, sand, mud, pebbles etc, offer an endless supply of sensory rich exploration opportunities for all ages to enjoy.